Rory80Hz/blog/micro-service-conf2014/VictorKlangReality.md

 ___

 This one is pretty abstract!
 Hard to follow from the notes.
+Basically, think about systems in reality and how they work...

 ___

 > If you cannot solve a problem without programming, you cannot solve a problem with programming.